RoscoeEH/CIPHER/README.md

 The signature is generated over the **header and file content**, hashed and signed using the appropriate algorithm.

+### `.enc` — Signed Encrypted File Format

+Encrypted files may be wrapped in a signature using the `.enc` extension.
+These files combine the encrypted content with a signature.
+These have the same external header as a `.sig` file with `SIG2` as the magic bytes.

 ## Security Notes

 - Uses for password-based key derivation configurable parameters, 16-byte salt, 32-byte derived key.
 - Symmetric encryption with a 12-byte nonce and AEAD for integrity and confidentiality.
-- Asymmetric encryption wraps a symmetric key using a public key and includes only the key ID, not the public key itself, in the `.enc` file.
+- Asymmetric encryption schemes with optional signing for authenticity
 - Digital signatures use asymmetric keys and sign both file metadata and contents.
-- Passwords and decrypted key material are **zeroized from memory** after use.
+- Passwords and plaintext key material are **zeroized from memory** after use.

 ### Full List of Supported Algorithms